RichiUZH/course/exercises/journal/exercise06-task.md

 $\frac{p_t}{p_{t-2}} = \frac{p_t}{p_{t-1}} \frac{p_{t-1}}{p_{t-2}} = e^{ln \frac{p_t}{p_{t-1}} + ln \frac{p_{t-1}}{p_{t-2}}}$

-Economists often use log returns by default.
+Economists often use natural log returns by default and rarely ever convert back.

 For the task at hand, you should **ignore all data before day 3000**.
 Also, you can ignore the data of the individual stocks and focus entirely on the index, which represents a weighted average of the two stocks.
 Volume represents the number of shares traded, but you can already get the full score without using volume data at all.